anton-bot/expand-contractions/README.md

 Uses the word list from [https://en.wikipedia.org/wiki/Wikipedia:List_of_English_contractions](https://en.wikipedia.org/wiki/Wikipedia:List_of_English_contractions).

 Adapted from the unmaintained `contractions` package by JamesHight.
+This fixes an issue in the original package when the words like "super" were changed into "what is uper", because "sup" is replaced with "what is up".

 ---